bheemisme/unpaired-img-to-img-translation/README.md

    - Implemented a `Discriminator` as a custom PyTorch `nn.Module`

+8. **Losses**

+   - Implemented all loss functions (cyclic consistency loss, adversarial loss, identity loss)

 ## Next Steps

-- Develop the training loop, including adversarial, cycle consistency, and identity losses.
+- Develop the training loop
 - Add utilities for saving and visualizing generated images.
 - Test and validate the model on the dataset.